-Bohol is the 10th largest island in the Philippines and it is full of beautiful tourist spots.
+Bohol is one of the most beautiful islands in the Philippines and it’s packed with many gorgeous and interesting places to visit.
 The island is mostly famous for the Chocolate Hills and the cute looking tarsiers but it has many more things to offer.
-In this Bohol island guide I collected all the best tourist spots that you need to see in Bohol together with a bunch of useful information about the island!
+In this Bohol island guide I collected all the best tourist spots in Bohol together with a bunch of useful information about the island!

 Best tourist spots in Bohol